-The stereotype that people dealing with addiction have impaired judgment, mental illness, poor self-control, or unpredictable behavior can lead to workplaces enacting certain laws and policies which may target these individuals.
+The stereotype that people dealing with addiction have impaired judgment, mental illness, poor self-control, or unpredictable behavior can lead to workplaces enacting certain laws and policies that may target these individuals.

 For instance, drug testing requirements can be used to screen out people who have a history of addiction even though they may be in recovery or living sober for a while.
 This may happen more prevalently in sectors with mandatory drug testing such as law enforcement or education.

 Furthermore, individuals with a history of substance abuse often have a harder time securing employment thanks to the belief that they are dangerous, unreliable, and unproductive.
 Again, this affects those with active addiction as well as those in recovery or addiction treatment who may be afraid of revealing their status fearing repercussions including stigma or dismissal from their workplace.